Joonhwi Kim

 Pasadena, CA 91125, USA

 I am a PhD candidate at Caltech.
-My work explores geometrical foundations of our universe with curiosities toward spacetime, black holes, and quantum particles/fields. #General_Relativity #Scattering_Amplitudes #Twistor_Theory
+My research is about spacetime, black holes, quantum particles and fields, and a geometrical understanding of our universe. #General_Relativity #Scattering_Amplitudes #Twistor_Theory

 • Newman-Janis algorithm promoted to a rigorous derivation [8]